(Book 1: Lights, Captura, Action)

 ‘Anurag!
 Are you all right?’
 Madhu asked, panic clear in her tone.

 ‘A-okay,’ the boy replied, getting to his feet.
-‘Just a scratch, no biggie.’
+‘Just a scratch.’

 ‘That’s definitely not a scratch,’ Uncle Silver said in a serious tone.
 ‘Lie down, let us see.’

-‘Oh, all right,’ Anurag groaned, walking to where Madhu had been sitting and lying down on the flat top of the machine.
+‘Oh, all right,’ Anurag groaned, walking to where Madhu had been sitting.
+He lay down on the flat top of the machine.

 His father untied the shirt and looked at the damage while Madhu retrieved a first-aid kit.